bbauska/meta-react-basics/README.md

 ```

 So, given the <b>Bag</b>, <b>Apples</b>, and <b>Pears</b> examples from the
-beginning of this reading, armed with this new knowledge, how can you
+beginning of this section (24), armed with this new knowledge, how can you
 make it work?

 Here's how you'd render the <b>Bag</b> component with the <b>Apples</b>